Italy is a biodiversity zone and home to several animal species than any other European country.

 This creature has a tight body with toxic spines on its head.
 It has 11 to 17 dorsal spines and pectoral fins with well-developed rays.

-The spines are connected to venom glands that make the sting very painful.
-The sting can cause intense pain and swelling, lasting for half a day.
+The spines are connected to venom glands that produce a very painful sting.
+The sting can cause intense pain and swelling that last for half a day.

-But then, one can lessen the poison by heat for first aid by immersing the affected area in very hot water.
+However, one can lessen the poison by heat by immersing the affected area in very hot water for first aid.

 4. Weever Fish